 Making an investment plan involves more than just choosing a few stocks to put money in.
-You have to consider your current financial situation and your goals.
+You have to consider your current financial situation and your goals for the future.
 It’s also important to define your timeline and how much risk you’re willing to take on in order to determine your optimal asset allocation.
-Read on for a step-by-step guide on how to make an investment plan.
+All of these steps help to mitigate any risk you might encounter in the stock market.
+In turn, planning before you invest your hard-earned money is extremely wise.
+This may require a lot of research or consulting with a financial advisor to help talk you through your unique financial situation.

 The first step in making an investment plan for the future is to define your present financial situation.
 You need to figure out how much money you have to invest.
 You can do this by making a budget to evaluate your monthly disposable income after expenses and emergency savings.
 This will allow you to determine how much you can reasonably afford to invest.